Rocky Point Amusement Park

 - Genre:Theme / Amusement Park

 Photo © 2005 Tom Kirsch, opacity.us

 The history of Rocky Point begins back in the late 1800s, where amusements and dinners were offered along the scenic shoreline of Rhode Island.
 The profitable business eventually grew to become a large amusement park, featuring a multitude of rides and attractions.
 The park had hosted a number or various roller coasters over the years, including a Russian Tobbogan, Looff, Tumble-Bug, The Wildcat, Cyclone, The Saltwater Flume, and The Corkscrew.

-The park filed for bankruptcy in 1996, when it then autioned off most of the rides.
+The park filed for bankruptcy in 1996, when it then auctioned off most of the rides.
 The property was bought by a developer in 2003 for $8.5 million, plans are to redevelop the park into a gated community.
 It is patrolled by a security company.

-: Demolition has begun.
+May 2007 Update: Demolition has begun.